Who am I?

 My name is Vasilij.
 I’m in my mid-30’s and I live in a small Europan country, named Slovenia.

 I am a very competitive person.
 When I play a game, not only do I like to have fun, but I also want to win.
-Whenever me and my friends discover a new game, I am the first to go online to look for strategy guides and studies.
-Or develop my own.
+Whenever I and my friends discover a new game, I am the first to go online to look for strategy guides and studies.
+Or stud them and develop my own.

 I’m also a very analytical person.
-It was online poker, when I really got to the next level with studying the game.
-I was studying books and articles about strategy, psychology, game theory, probability theory and mathematics.
+It was at online poker that I really got to the next level by studying the game.
+I was studying books and articles about strategy, psychology, game theory, probability theory, and mathematics.
 All for one goal – to maximize my every decision and yield maximum profit in the long run.

 It is true that in a simple game dominated by chance, these choices don’t matter that much, but in a more complex game, it really comes down to who makes better choices – therefore is a better player.
-More choices (or strategy) there is available in a game, the more the good player can shine.
+The more choices (or strategies) there are available in a game, the more the good player can shine.